sul-dlss-labs/OCFL-Tools/README.md

 deposit.results
 ```

 Note that for the first version of an object, the destination `object_directory` MUST be empty.
+For
+subsequent versions of the object, the `object_directory` must contain the most recent version of
+the OCFL object to be updated.

 ## Implementation notes